 - Add this to the pancake mixture and gently fold in (do not whisk in, just fold this in).
 This will cause a gentle foaming and rising action in the batter.

-- Allow to sit for 1-2 minutes. (**Note: It is very important to only add baking soda/water mixture to the pancake batter just before you are ready to cook the pancakes).
+- Allow sitting for 1-2 minutes. (**Note: It is very important to only add baking soda/water mixture to the pancake batter just before you are ready to cook the pancakes).

-- Pour batter onto a hot skillet and cook about 1 minutes per side.
+- Pour batter on a hot skillet and cook about 1 minutes per side.